JoeyHendricks/python-benchmark-harness/README.md

 > States of options are saved in a static yaml options file.
 > That is why settings can be defined just once or changed on the fly.

+## Coming soon

+Some features which I am planning to add to QuickPotato soon:

+- sample and code path heat map
+- Scatter plot
+- Creating a virtual map of your code
+- non-intrusive profiling by means of setting a start and stop point

 ## Learn more about QuickPotato

 If you want to learn more about test driven performance testing and want to